 Who Bears The Burden of Proof — The Theist or The Atheist?

 Bertrand Russell proposed that if he claimed there was a teapot orbiting the sun between Earth and Mars, too small to be detected by telescopes, no one could disprove it.
-But the impossibility of disproof would not make belief in the teapot rational.
+The impossibility of disproof would not make belief in the teapot rational.
 The positive claim carries the evidential burden.
 Applied to God: theism is the positive claim, atheism the default.
 The atheist does not need to prove God does not exist.
 The theist needs to prove God does.
-This framework shapes how a great many atheists approach the question.
+The framework shapes how a great many atheists approach the question.

 The asymmetry in the analogy